-- Your average working week would be 40 hours (8 hour days) working from 8am-4pm.
+- Your average working week would be 40 hours (8 hour days) where you work from 8am-4pm.

-- Th average pay per month is PLN 4,500 with the minimum being around PLN 1,699 (for full time workers).
+- Th average gross pay per month is PLN 4,500 with the minimum being around PLN 1,699 gross (for full-time workers).

-- Working a year or more you are entitled to at least 20 day paid holidays which increases to 26 if you are working more than 10 years.
+- After you work in Poland for a year or more you are entitled to at least 20 days paid holidays which increases to 26 if you work more than 10 years.

 - Being on time is very important to the Polish it shows your reliable, and you want this for your job abroad.

-- Right Now those who speak Danish, Dutch, German, Finnish, French, Norwegian and Swedish are highly saught after, especially if you have IT and/or Customer Service Skills.
+- Right Now those who speak Danish, Dutch, German, Finnish, French, Norwegian and Swedish are highly sought after, especially if you have IT and/or Customer Service Skills.

-If working in Poland truely interests you then keep reading or get in contact with us now if you simply can't wait, lets have a chat and see what we can do.
+If finding work in Poland truly interests you then keep reading or get in contact with us now if you simply can't wait, let's have a chat and see what we can do.

 The tax system in Poland's is progressive, the higher the income, the higher the rate of tax you will have to pay.